NPD’s Annual Top 10 Home Holiday “Gift” Predictions

 - 10. Heavy duty appeal.
 More consumers have discovered cast iron’s practicality of healthy cooking benefits, the convenience of easy clean-up with pre-seasoned choices and the added benefit of long-lasting durability.
 Enameled options add color to anyone’s kitchen and the equally attractive, heavy-duty package makes an appealing gift.

-For more information, or to speak with Debra Mednick, please contact Janine Marshall, 516-625-2356 or email@example.com.If you have any questions about this article, contact us.
+For more information, or to speak with Debra Mednick, please contact Janine Marshall, 516-625-2356 or firstname.lastname@example.org.